ALSETLab/S3DK-SynchrophasorDisplay/README.md

 - Open this file using a text editor (e.g. “Notepad”) and edit the values within `highlighted` below:

- Line 9    `130.237.53.177`     (Should be the IP Address of the PDC/PMU to which you want to connect)
+    - Line 9    `130.237.53.177`     (Should be the IP Address of the PDC/PMU to which you want to connect)

- Line 13   `35028`              (Port number for the PMU/PDC output stream)
+    - Line 13   `35028`              (Port number for the PMU/PDC output stream)

- Line 17   `105`                (Device ID Code of the PMU/PDC stream which you have configured)
+    - Line 17   `105`                (Device ID Code of the PMU/PDC stream which you have configured)

 - Place this xml file in the following path ./Libraries/Documents

 ### Usage
 - Double click on the  executable named *SynchrophasorRead.exe*, then

- (i) Once the application is executed, the GUI will populate itself with the information about the PMUs, Phasors etc. available within the synchrophasor stream.
+  1. Once the application is executed, the GUI will populate itself with the information about the PMUs, Phasors etc. available within the synchrophasor stream.

- (ii) On the top of the GUI, there is a checkbox named “Channel Selector”.
+  2. On the top of the GUI, there is a checkbox named “Channel Selector”.
 Click on the desired phasor / analog to visualize its on the plots.
 For multiple selection of measurments in the “Channel Selector”, Hold “Shift Key” and “Click” on multiple phasors/analogs.

- (iii) Press “Quit” button on the GUI to exit the application.
+  3. Press “Quit” button on the GUI to exit the application.
 You can safely close the application then.

 ### Tips
 - It’s always a good idea to check your incoming PDC stream using [PMU Connection Tester](https://github.com/GridProtectionAlliance/PMUConnectionTester) on the workstation where you want to execute this application.
 This will ensure that you don’t have any firewall/networking issues.